sait-wbdv/cpnt-201-lab-3/games.md

 # **Types of Games**

-This document highlights five key game genres and includes instructions on how to play at least one popular game in each genre.
+This document highlights five key game genres and includes instructions on how to play at least two popular game in each genre.
 Explore different gaming styles, from fast-paced action to strategic thinking.

 ---